 The Group seeks to reduce its exposure to foreign currency risk in relation to its USA net assets by funding its USA investment property with US Dollar denominated loans and borrowings.
-As the Group's investment in USA assets are held for the long term and funds are not usually returned to the UK, the Group's policy is not to hedge its residual exposure.
-Management monitors exchange rates on a regular basis and elects to transfer funds only when the rate is favourable to do so.
+As the Group's investment in USA assets are held for the long term and funds are not usually returned to

-It is estimated that a 10 per cent. depreciation of the US Dollar against Sterling would cause a decrease in the Sterling value of the Group's USA net assets of £8.4 million.
+It is estimated that a 10 per cent. depreciation of the US Dollar against Sterling would cause a decrease in the Sterling value of the Group's USA net assets of £10.4 million.